flujoo/flujoo.github.io/content/en/generate-accompaniment-progression/index.md

 ![](pics/f3.png)

-Also, the pitch of the third note of the first motif is D♭4, but there is no D♭ in the pitch classes of F dominant 7th, so it has to move to a nearest pitch, which here is E♭4.
+Also, the pitch of the third note of the first motif is D♭4, but there is no D♭ in the pitch classes of F dominant 7th, so it moves to a nearest pitch E♭4.

 ![](pics/d_flat_4.png)